Paolo Samorì: Career and research

 In 2022 the Presidency of the Council of Ministers of Italy has appointed him Ufficiale Ordine al Merito della Repubblica Italiana.

-He is Fellow of the Royal Society of Chemistry (FRSC), fellow of the European Academy of Sciences (EURASC), member of the Academia Europaea (MAE), foreign member of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB), member of the Académie des Technologies (French Academy of Technologies), member of the German National Academy of Science and Engineering acatech, and senior member of the Institut Universitaire de France (IUF).
+He is Fellow of the Royal Society of Chemistry (FRSC), fellow of the European Academy of Sciences (EURASC), member of the Academia Europaea (MAE), member of the European Academy of Sciences and Arts, foreign member of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB), fellow of the Accademia di Ingegneria e Tecnologia (National Academy of Engineering and Technology of Italy – ITATEC), member of the Académie des Technologies (French Academy of Technologies), member of the German National Academy of Science and Engineering acatech, and senior member of the Institut Universitaire de France (IUF).